15.5 C

 The probe shifted when multiple outlets received what appeared to be ransom notes demanding cryptocurrency.
 NBC News reviewed one such message, but no law enforcement agency has verified it.
 The absence of direct communication with a potential captor and unclear ransom terms has puzzled investigators and former FBI officials monitoring the case.

 The family has offered a $1 million reward for Nancy Guthrie’s recovery.
-Together with $100,000 from the FBI and $102,500 from 88-CRIME, the total reward now exceeds $1.2 million.
+Together with $100,000 from the FBI and $102,500 from 88-CRIME, a local crime tip hotline, the total reward now exceeds $1.2 million.

 President Donald Trump has shown interest in the case, calling Savannah Guthrie to offer federal assistance and telling reporters on Air Force One that investigators have “very strong” clues.
 The FBI deployed substantial resources, with Director Kash Patel sharing surveillance images of the masked suspect on social media in early February, a move some investigators criticized for revealing sensitive details.

-Sheriff Nanos told the BBC he believes Nancy Guthrie remains in the Tucson area, describing her as in “not good physical health” and saying she “did not leave on her own.”
+Sheriff Nanos told the BBC he believes Nancy Guthrie remains in the Tucson area, describing her as in “not good physical health” and saying she “did not leave on her own.”`

 The Pima County Sheriff’s Department continues to process evidence across multiple labs and review images and video from area cameras.
 Despite numerous leads — including tips from as far away as Australia — investigators say they have not yet achieved a breakthrough.